-Olson Kundig is a Seattle-based architecture studio that’s known for custom-creating some of the most impressive doors found in design today — ones that make your average pivot or swivel door look like child’s play.
+Olson Kundig is a Seattle-based architecture studio that’s known for custom-creating some of the most impressive architectural details found in design today.

 Situated on a picturesque lake in northern Idaho, Chicken Point Cabin is a concrete black box featuring a massive window wall that measures 30 feet high by 20 feet wide.
 The 6-ton steel and glass structure opens up 90 degrees, connecting the entire living space to the water and surrounding forest.